pallet/alembic/README.md

 dependencies to a running REPL, either in an ad-hoc fashion, or by reloading your `project.clj` file.

+You can also use it to invoke leiningen tasks.

 It uses [leiningen][lein] and [pomegranate][pomegranate] to resolve the jars, [classlojure][classlojure] to isolate leiningen and its dependencies, and [dynapath][dynapath] to modify the classpath.

 This means you can use lein and pomegranate without their dependencies interfering with your project classpath.
 The only dependencies added are classlojure and dynapath - both small libraries with no transitive dependencies.